uviclibraries/raspberrypi/act-5.md

      The parameter `gpio.RISING` specifies calling the function when the state changes from low to high.
 Alternatively, `gpio.FALLING` could have been used for high to low or `gpio.BOTH` for either case.

 ## Pulse Width Modulation
+11. Despite GPIO pins being either on or off, the brightness of an LED or the speed of a motor can be controlled by switching the pin on and off *very* quickly.
-11. Connect an LED to pin 25 like in the blink example.
+12. Connect an LED to pin 25 like in the blink example.
-12. Create a Python file named `fade.py` and enter the following:
+13. Create a Python file named `fade.py` and enter the following:
      ```
      import RPi.GPIO as gpio
      from time import sleep